ElementAstro/atom-docs/src/content/docs/en/function/vany.md

 7. **toString() Method**: The default `toString()` implementation may not be suitable for all types.
 Consider providing custom string conversion for complex types.

 8. **Small Object Optimization**: Be aware that the `Any` class uses small object optimization.
 This means that small objects (typically up to 24 bytes on most systems) are stored directly in the `Any` object, avoiding dynamic memory allocation.

-By following these practices, you can effectively utilize the `Any` class in your C++ projects, allowing for more flexible and dynamic type handling while maintaining type safety.